-MLA Style, or the Modern Language Association Style, is more often associated with the Humanities, for subjects such as literature, modern languages, cultural studies and the fine arts.
-APA Style, or the American Psychological Association Style, is more often associated with the Social Sciences - subjects like Psychology, Education and Political Science.
-Chicago actually has two different style options for citing and is used for a variety of subjects across disciplines.
+MLA Style, or the Modern Language Association Style, is more often associated with the Humanities, for subjects such as literature, modern languages, cultural studies, and the fine arts.
+APA Style, or the American Psychological Association Style, is more often associated with the Social Sciences -- subjects like Psychology, Education, and Political Science.
+Chicago Style actually has two different style options for citing and is used for a variety of subjects across disciplines.

 Unsure which style to use?
 Speak with your professors!

 The print editions of the leading style guides are considered the authoritative source.
 The ACS, APA, ASA, Chicago, CSE, MLA, and Turabian style guides are available in our Library at the Library Service Desk.
 Additionally, Easy Writer summarizes the major styles and will answer most questions on citing.
 Easy Writer is available to borrow at the Library Services Desk and for purchase at the University Bookstore.